More Power from Your Pedal

 What About Socks?

-Socks can be the key to comfort!
+You can maximize the benefits of cycling shoes by pairing them with the appropriate socks.
 To help keep your feet cool and minimize friction, which may cause blisters, your socks should be made of moisture-wicking fabric with reinforced heels and toes.
 Cycling-specific socks are also lightweight for a streamlined effect you’ll find in most cycling garments — and they look good too.

 - If you are buying shoes from a bike shop, ask if they include the cleats and if they will install them for you at no charge.